Why Caravans Roll Over

 Factors outside the driver's control include road conditions, wind resistance and side winds.

-What is interesting about all three videos is that the accidents happened whilst towing on a flat road in a straight line.
+Both videos show the accidents happened whilst towing on a flat road in a straight line.
 No bends, hills or obvious cambers.
 This is quite common.

 Just why and how they rolled over is fully explained in our all-new book Why Caravans Rollover - and how to prevent it.

-A caravan rollover rarely happens as the result of one issue.
+A caravan roll over is rarely the result of one issue.
 There are usually several involved.
 The ultimate cause however is outlined here.

-The actual jack-knife that precedes a roll-over is caused by the rear tyres of the tow vehicle being caused to generate slip angles that those tyres cannot sustain.
-If the rig is travelling at above a critical (unique to each rig and its loading), they cause the vehicle to adopt a non-driver-controllable ever tightening turn that results in a jack-knife.
-This often causes the caravan to overturn, in many cases causing the tow vehicle also to overturn.
+The jack-knife preceding a roll-over is caused by the yawing caravan imposing side forces on the tow vehicle's rear tyres that cause them to lose all grip.
+This typically happens if the rig is travelling at or above a critical speed (unique to each rig and its loading).
+The yaw forces cause the vehicle to adopt a non-controllable ever-tightening turn resulting in a jack-knife.
+This typically results in the caravan overturning - and likewise the tow vehicle.

-Excess speed for that particular rig is virtually always involved.
-A caravan rollover rarely happens at low speed.
-The tow vehicle and trailer combination is usually travelling at high speed when a rollover happens, often in association with overtaking another vehicle.
+Excess speed (for that particular rig) is almost always involved.
+The tow vehicle and trailer is usually travelling at high speed when a roll over happens, often in association with overtaking another vehicle, or being overtaken.
 The forces involved rapidly increase with speed.
 A rollover at 100 km/h involves forces four times higher than those at 50 km/h.

 Incorrect Trailer Weight Distribution